 Companies tend to pitch themselves in a glossy, Photoshopped light, but your toughest problems can actually be an attraction to potential talent.
 Everyone wants their work to be recognized and meaningful; show potential employees how they can step up and be a hero.

-Keep in mind not everyone will be the right fit for your company, and that’s OK.
+Keep in mind that not everyone will be the right fit for your company, and that’s OK.
 Don’t be afraid to use language that will deter candidates who wouldn’t likely be successful in your environment.
 Not only will this save you time on the back end by filtering out candidates who aren’t a fit, but it can actually make the right candidate even more attracted to the position.

 It takes time to hone your company story, and it’s important to stay consistent with overall company messaging.
 However, don’t fall into the trap of being too uniform in your candidate approach; tell a story that will grab the heart as well as the intellect of top talent.